-Fiber-rich fruits and vegetables are the best substitute for added sugar.
+Fiber-rich fruits and vegetables are the best substitutes for added sugar.
 Fiber is the key.
-It helps slow absorption of sugar, making it easier for your body to process.
-In Half the Sugar, All the Love we advocate for a moderate approach to reducing added sugar, because evidence-based science suggests that no-added-sugar diets are not sustainable.
+It helps slow the absorption of sugar, making it easier for your body to process.
+In Half the Sugar, All the Love we advocate for a moderate approach to reducing added sugar because evidence-based science suggests that no-added-sugar diets are not sustainable.
 There’s recent research that shows people on a more moderate diet with moderate amounts of sugar, fats, and carbs actually have better outcomes in terms of weight and health metrics than those on restrictive diets.
 The key is learning how to have the foods we love in a healthier way.
-Not by eliminating added sugar entirely, just reducing it and sweetening with whole fruits and vegetables instead of added sugar.
+Not by eliminating added sugar entirely, but by just reducing it and sweetening it with whole fruits and vegetables instead of added sugar.

 How would you recommend parents approach this without risking their children losing out on the normal childhood delight of eating sweets?

 It’s fine to have a treat once in a while.
 During birthday parties, Halloween, family events, or special occasions there will be indulgences.
 As long as it’s not every day, those indulgences can be part of a healthful diet.
 If you prohibit added sugar entirely, it’ll become the forbidden fruit—thus making it that much more alluring.
 The key, again, is moderation.